-As well as taps in on-trend copper and brass, there’s also a huge array of finishes as standard that only a few years ago would have been one-offs.
-Rose gold, shimmering metallic black, brilliant white, Champagne and even colours are available to give your bathroom an upmarket look.
+As well as taps in on-trend copper and brass, there’s also a huge array of finishes as standard, that only a few years ago would have been one-offs.
+Rose gold, shimmering metallic black, brilliant white and Champagne colours are available to give your bathroom an upmarket look.
 But for something even more unusual, try a tap with a glass or porcelain spout, such as these Axor Starck V mixer taps.

 Image source: Ripples